Reimis Smith: 2016 – 2020: Canterbury-Bankstown Bulldogs

-In Round 23 against arch rivals Parramatta, Smith was placed on report and then sent to the sin bin in the second half of the match after headbutting Parramatta player Maika Sivo during Canterbury's upset 12-6 victory at the Western Sydney Stadium.
+In Round 23 against arch rivals Parramatta, Smith was placed on report and then sent to the sin bin in the second half of the match after headbutting Parramatta player Maika Sivo during Canterbury's upset 12–6 victory at the Western Sydney Stadium.

 On 11 November, Smith signed a contract extension to stay at Canterbury until the end of the 2021 season.

 Smith played 14 games for Canterbury in the 2020 NRL season scoring four tries.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against over bottom side Brisbane.
 On 13 November, Smith was granted a release by Canterbury to join reigning premiers, Melbourne.

-2021 - Present: Melbourne Storm
+2021 – 2024: Melbourne Storm

 Smith played a total of 25 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
-Smith played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.
+Smith played in two finals matches including the preliminary final where Melbourne suffered a shock 10–6 loss against eventual premiers Penrith.

 In round 9 of the 2022 NRL season, Smith was taken from the field during Melbourne's victory over St. George Illawarra.
 It was later announced Smith would miss 10–12 weeks with a torn pectoral injury.

+Smith made 22 appearances for Melbourne in the 2023 NRL season including the club's preliminary final loss against Penrith.
+He would score five tries for the season, forming a partnership on the right edge with rookie winger Will Warbrick.
+Smith also made three appearances for the Brisbane Tigers in the Queensland Cup during the 2023 season.

+On 31 July 2024, it was announced that Smith had been granted an immediate release from his contract to take up an opportunity elsewhere.

+2024 – 2025: Catalans Dragons

+On 1 August 2024, it was reported that he had joined Super League club Catalans Dragons for the remainder of the season.
+On 1 September 2025, Smith announced he would be retiring from the sport at the end of the season.